hernanramirez/django-hernanramirez/README.md

 Virtualenv with virtualenvwrapper
 ------------------------------------

-In Linux and Mac OSX, you can install `virtualenvwrapper <http://virtualenvwrapper.readthedocs.org/en/latest/>`_, which will take care of managing your virtual environments and adding the project path to the `site-directory` for you::
+In Linux and Mac OSX, you can install [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/en/latest/), which will take care of managing your virtual environments and adding the project path to the `site-directory` for you::